wp-plugins/wdl-pedigree-chart/readme.txt

 Using the built in shortcodes you can

+*   Add 3 Generation Linkable Pedigree Chart
-*   Add Siblings
+*   Add Sibling List
-*   Add Multiple Spouses
+*   Add Multiple Spouses List
-*   Add Children
+*   Add Children List
 *   Create Family Menus

 With the Full Version you can: